Pa. mask mandate for kids at child care has good intentions. Can it be followed?

 “There are so many things we can’t do with young kids that are wearing masks,” Dragan said.
 “Language alone … you have a little kid learning language and they have a mask in the way [as they’re] trying to speak the words.”

-Dragan said two 1 ½-year-old siblings in her child care program tested positive for COVID-19 a few weeks ago, after their parent came down with the virus.
+Dragan said two 1½-year-old siblings in her child care program tested positive for coronavirus a few weeks ago, after their parent contracted with the virus.
 The children were not wearing masks.
 Dragan claims the virus did not spread to any other kids or staff.

 To Melody Connell, an early childhood director with CORA Services in Philadelphia, the mask requirement is potentially dangerous.